Oregon Poison Center Education Department

 Public education is a significant component of a regional poison center.
 Our goal is to decrease the incidence and severity of poisonings through poison prevention education and outreach.

 Our public education program is implemented and maintained by a full time educator.
 Our educator works with community partners to provide free online poison prevention training, participate in community events such as safety and health fairs, as well as school events.
 Another component of the education program is social media outreach.
 The Oregon Poison Center strives to reach a wide variety of audiences through the use of social media platforms such as Facebook, Twitter and Instagram.
-Follow along and stay up-to-date on trending topics and newsworthy events.
+Stay up-to-date on trending topics and newsworthy events by following us @ORPoisonCenter.

 To speak with our educator about our educational programs call 503-494-2196.